Klinsmanagam/Decode-GPT-4/README.md

 In this repo we are only decoding the functionality part of GPT4

 This is an open source code contribution and it is only for learning and personal exploration purposes.
+NOT for profit, Not for commercial use.
 Please feel free to contribute at your own free time